 Perhaps you are contemplating over a career move right now.
 You are considering Option A, to continue in your day job which you aren’t crazy about, and Option B, to start your business.
 You intuitively know Option B is the best path for you, but you’re fearful of the downsides it may bring (such as temporary loss of income, initial challenges faced when creating a start-up, and so on).

-By using the Fast Forwarding Method, you can immediately see what your life would be like if you went with Option A (continue your day job), as compared to Option B (start your business).
+By using the Fast Forward Method, you can immediately see what your life would be like if you went with Option A (continue your day job), as compared to Option B (start your business).

-When you look at how your life might be like 1 year into Option B, you may realize that the situation isn’t as bad as you thought it would be.
+When you look at how your life might be like one year into Option B, you may realize that the situation isn’t as bad as you thought it would be.
 While starting your business would come with some challenges, they are only temporary and short-term.
 Nothing that hard work, persistence, and proper strategy can’t fix.
 The income loss from quitting your job would only be temporary, since you would earn money once you make some headway with your business.

-On the other hand, 1 year into Option A and the downsides of choosing your job over your business becomes apparent.
+On the other hand, one year into Option A and the downsides of choosing your job over your business becomes apparent.
 You can instantly feel the weariness of having to work in a job you don’t love for another year.
 It’s such a dreadful feeling seeing that your business is still on hold after one year.
-And you feel regret for the 1 year of your life that you just wasted for not doing what you love.
+And you feel regret for the one year of your life that you just wasted for not doing what you love.

 It’s clear what you have to do.
 Quitting your job right away and starting your business is the answer.
 You need a few days to properly plan and think this through before sending in your resignation letter, but at least now you know what needs to be done.

-The beauty of the fast forwarding method is that it’s a simple thought experiment that lets you instantly “see” the realities of each option over time.
+The beauty of the fast forward method is that it’s a simple thought experiment that lets you instantly “see” the realities of each option over time.
 This helps you to recognize if an option will lead you to where you want to be or if it will simply lead you to a dead end, rather than wait till one, two, three years later to realize this (and in turn waste that precious time).